thruthesky/centerx/README.v2.md

   So, there must a special design(view page) for advertisement.

 - When client request banners to server, the server must return with the minimum number of banners like below.
-     * Top banner must return at least 2 banners.
+  * Top banner must return at least 2 banners. which means, **if there is no banner at all, hard coded banner will be returned.**
-     * Sidebar banner must return at least 1 banner.
+  * Sidebar banner must return at least 1 banner. either country banner or call country banner.
+But no hard coded banner.
-     * Square banner must return minimum of 4 banners. (this may be changed depending on the design)
+  * Square banner must return minimum of 4 banners. (this may be changed depending on the design). either country banner or call country banner.
+But no hard coded banner.
-     * Line banner must return at least 1 banner.
+  * Line banner must return at least 1 banner. either country banner or call country banner.
+But no hard coded banner.

 ## 광고 기능 코딩 기법 및 로직 설명